- Who Will Be There?

-- Prior to May 1, you will receive an e-mail confirming your registration day.
-You should not consider the day(s) you selected as the actual day you will be scheduled to attend.
+- You should not consider the day(s) you initially selected as the actual day you will be scheduled to attend.
 The official confirmation of your day will be sent via email to you around May 9.

 Each of the emails we send will be sent to the email address you provided on your entrance application.

 Yes, all incoming students must register for the First-Year Seminar, regardless of their intended major; it is a requirement.
 Not only will this course prepare you to write college level papers, something you’ll be doing regularly in all majors, but the instructor also will be your academic advisor until you declare a major, which you cannot do as a first-year student.
 You will be enrolled in the class with other students who share your interest in the topic and also will have an assigned upper-class Student Advisor to work with you on course selection and registration, both in May and in the fall for spring semester courses.
 Together, your faculty advisor and student advisor will be sure that you are enrolled in the other classes you need to pursue any major in which you are interested.

 The Math Department will send a separate letter to you containing instructions on how to take our on-line math assessment prior to registration.
 You should complete the assessment before May 16, 2014.
 This assessment will help determine the most appropriate math course for you to take.
 If you have any questions about this assessment, please contact the math department directly at 610.861.1335.

 The Center for Information Technology (otherwise known as CIT) will distribute AMOS usernames and passwords along with Macbooks and iPads to all incoming students who attend MayReg.
 During MayReg, you will register your network account and log into your new equipment.